BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 Im running into this issue that my local host wont run? im trying to figure it out but it keeps says its none responsive and ask me to exit it. im Still trying to fix the issue.

+11am - 12pm

+ive hit a massive issue with my routes. its the reason i cant load my local host for some Reason.
+It was stop my progress because i cant access my local host to see my webpage. been stuck on this bug for over a hour and its still WIP as i go to lunch.